knative/serving/docs/spec/normative_examples.md

 `revisionTemplate.spec.container.image` to be live before marking the Revision as "ready".

-Upon creating/updating the configuration's build field, the system creates a new revision.
-The configuration controller will initiate a build, populating the revision’s buildName with a reference to the underlying Build resource.
-Via status updates which the revision controller observes through the build reference, the high-level state of the build is mirrored into conditions in the Revision’s status:
+Upon creating/updating the service's configuration, the contents are copied into the corresponding Configuration object.
+Once updated, the configuration controller creates a new revision.
+The configuration controller will also create a build, populating the revision’s buildName with a reference to the underlying Build resource.
+The revision controller watches status updates on the build reference, and the high-level state of the build is mirrored into conditions in the Revision’s status for convenience:

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/revisions/abc